Written and first recorded by Laura Nyro (US #103 1966).

 “The Laura Nyro classic gets a powerful vocal workout from Miss Gore, and should prove the entry to bring her back to a high spot on the charts.
 Top programming fare.”

-“… But, the subsequent release of the 5th Dimension’s cover soon thereafter dashed any hope of Gore’s comeback chart success.
+“… But, the subsequent, almost-simultaneous release of the 5th Dimension’s own cover (the same week as the above quote was published) soon dashed any hope of a Gore ‘comeback’ chart success.

 “So the group recorded it, and in May 1969 the album was released.
 The first single ahead of the album, ‘Aquarius/Let the Sunshine In’, was a tremendous hit, while success of the second single, ‘Workin’ On a Groovy Thing‘, was much more moderate.
 When a disc jockey in San Diego began playing ‘Wedding Bell Blues’ off the album, Soul City Records saw its potential, and in September 1969 it was put out as a single.”